-DICE already announced that Nordlys, Under No Flag and Tirailleur War Stories will be there at launch , while The Last Tiger will be following in December.
+DICE already announced that Nordlys, Under No Flag and Tirailleur War Stories will be , while The Last Tiger will be following in December.
 That's the one about a disillusioned crew of a German Tiger tank, in case the name wasn't enough of a clue.

 Battlefield V's Tides of War, which is basically post-launch content, will be kicking off in the same time frame with Chapter 1: Overture.
 Overture comes with the Panzerstorm map that focuses on mechanised fighting across the Belgian countryside.